Houghton Hall: Parkland and gardens

-Sir Robert Walpole constructed a watertower (1731–32) with the appearance of an architectural folly which was designed by Henry Herbert, 9th Earl of Pembroke.
+Sir Robert Walpole constructed a watertower (1731–32) with the appearance of an architectural folly which was designed by the 9th Earl of Pembroke.
 It was restored in 1982 and is a Grade I listed building.

-In this well-established context, a number of contemporary outdoor sculptures have been commissioned in recent years by David Cholmondeley, 7th Marquess of Cholmondeley.
+In this well-established context, a number of contemporary outdoor sculptures have been commissioned in recent years by the 7th Marquess of Cholmondeley.
 To the west of the house is a circle of Cornish slate at the end of a path mown through the grass.
 This land art feature was designed by the British sculptor Richard Long.

 Two modern follies lie in a wooded area to the side of the west front.

 American artist James Turrell contrived Skyspace for Houghton.
 Turrell's construction presents itself from the exterior as an oak-clad building raised on stilts.
 From the inside of the structure, the viewer's point of view is focused upwards and inevitably lured into contemplating the sky as framed by the open roof.

 "The Sybil Hedge" is another folly in this vicinity.
 It is based on the signature of the current marquis' grandmother, Sybil Sassoon.
 Scottish artist Anya Gallaccio has created a sarcophagus-like marble structure which is sited at the end of a path; and nearby is a copper-beech hedge which is planted in lines mirroring Sybil's signature.

 A 5 acre walled kitchen garden lies beyond the stables.
 Over the course of time, the productive area was reduced in size, and the enclosure was mostly grassed over.
 In 1996, the fallow enclosure was redesigned and replanted.
 The effort was rewarded in 2007 when it was named Historic Houses Association and Christie's Garden of the Year.
 Yew hedges divide the space into a formal grid of discrete areas or "rooms", each intending to provoke a different interest and mood.
 The hedges, some cut in swags, give height and form.
 The garden rooms include an Italian enclosure with box parterres; a formal rose garden laid out in a pattern based on one of the William Kent ceilings in the house; a French garden of pleached limes and plum trees which have been underplanted with spring bulbs; and a croquet lawn.

 Danish artist Jeppe Hein created a Water Flame sculpture/fountain for this garden.
 In all seasons, this jet of water surmounted by a ball of flame illustrates a 21st-century folly on a smaller scale than the contemporary pieces outside the garden walls.

 In 2015, James Turrell created an artistic illumination of Houghton House as part of the LightScape festival celebrating the house and gardens.